 The Litto Gomez Chisel was introduced in 2003, and since then has become a favorite vitola among cigars smokers.
 Once you see the unique shape you will know why.
-There are 4 other vitolas in this line, and they all consist of tobacco grown on Litto’s farm in the Dominican Republic.
-Anyone who knows tobacco knows that it’s not easy to grow shade grown wrapper in the Dominican Republic, but Litto has seemed to master it, as evidenced by how his cigars smoke (and how they rate in reviews around the web).
+There are four other vitolas in this line, and they all consist of tobacco grown on Gomez’s La Canela farm in the Dominican Republic.
+Anyone who knows tobacco knows that it’s not easy to grow shade grown wrapper in the Dominican Republic, but Litto has seemed to master it, as evidenced by how his cigars smoke.

 - Cigar Reviewed: Litto Gomez Diez Chisel Puro